kristinlyndal/data-viz/Project-Part-3.md

 I also thought about the content that should support the structure of the site and the visuals.
 Throughout the process, I’ve been reading articles and taking notes, allowing me to slowly hone the content.

-Read more about the data I collected and my early visual sketches in Part 1: https://kristinlyndal.github.io/data-viz/Project-Part-1.html
+Read more about the data I collected and my early visual sketches in [Part 1](https://kristinlyndal.github.io/data-viz/Project-Part-1.html)

 <h2>User Testing</h2>